 MRI results are expected to be available by tomorrow morning.
 I was not able to speak, open my eyes (lift my eyelids), or move my body but I was told that I did give responses when they talk to me.

 Family and close friends visited me in CCU.
-I knew who came and heard their voices but could not see, part of because I was not able to lift my eyelids and even if I can, I do not have my glasses on.
+I knew who came and heard their voices but could not see, because I wasn’t able to lift my eyelids and even if I can, I didn’t have my spectacle on.
 Most of the time, I was feeling drowsy.

 Day 4 (Sat, Aug 13) – Juliana, the dietitian came.
 She recommended to give me 275ml of high nutrition milk 6 times a day, through tubes of course.
 Nik Azreen, the physical therapist came as well.
 Not much of improvement as the left side of my body was still weak.

 Day 5 (Sun, Aug 14) – I was in and out of consciousness.
 I got agitated and frustrated.
 I was sad for not able to express myself.
 A little improvement but still can’t speak, able to lift my hands and legs.
 Fever down and MRI results were out.
 MRI showed enhancement on my cervical spine (neck) and nerve root around my shoulder.
 In layman term, the spinal cord was swollen due to inflammation.

 Day 6 (Mon, Aug 15) – Last bottle of IV Immunoglobulin.
 Lumbar puncture (or spinal tab) was done to collect a small amount of cerebrospinal fluid.
 Liquid nutrition was given through pump as I vomited each time it was given to me, since yesterday.
 It’s called Kangaroo ePump feeding.
 It’s kind of automatic feeding machine that will pump the formula at a set interval.